RAI Maturity Model

 • Gartner’s AI Maturity Model defines five levels of maturity regarding the use of AI in an organization: awareness, active, operational, systemic, and transformational.

-• Microsoft’s AI Maturity Model describes four maturity levels: foundational, approaching, aspirational, and mature.
+• Microsoft’s AI Maturity Model describes five maturity levels: Latent, Emerging, Developing, Realizing, and Leading.

 • IBM’s AI Maturity Framework identifies seven dimensions: impact on your business, value to the end client, technology sophistication, trustworthiness, ease of use, AI operation model, and data.
 For each of the dimensions, there are three levels: silver, gold, and platinum.